Channels

 - cURL

-The easiest way to create a HTTP notification channel is through the UI.
+The easiest way to create an HTTP notification channel is through the UI.

 - Go to Platform settings → Notifications → Channels.